dpryan79/bioconda_bioconductor_interface/README.md

 # System Requirements

 A running list of system requirements in tabular form is in [SystemRequirements.txt](SystemRequirements.txt).
 The first column contains the text from the `SystemRequirements` field in the VIEWS files.
 Unfortunately this is unstructured at the moment and also not always correct (see the per-package notes).
 In the future this should be replaced by something machine parsable.
 Additional fields are (1) the associated conda package and (2) any notes from me.

+# Skeleton changes

+Often CFLAGS and LDFLAGS aren't honored by packages, even when put into Makevars.
+We need to assess (A) how wide-spread this is and (B) come up with a mitigation solution together with bioconductor/core.